dburkart/fossil/README.md

 ### Use Cases

-Fossil is solves the following use cases:
+Fossil solves the following use cases:

 - Local Time Series Database that stores data in a local DB file
 - Collect data over a TCP connection in fire and forget mode